Mieown/Datainterection/README.md

 📜 Brief:

-Build a Content Manage,ent System, CMS.
+Build a Content Management System, CMS.
 To build a startpage with news and a list of subpages.
 Building it with a database and Rest API and explore dynamic content.

 ⌛ Time spent: